Skip to main content

 There are no bad waves

-We can’t control the speed or size of the wave; we can only ride what comes to us.
-We must take what circumstances are provided all the way to completion.
+We can’t control the speed or size of the wave — we can only commit to riding what comes.
+Great leaders don’t wait for perfect conditions.
+They take what’s given and see it all the way through.

 Can’t be halfway